koinos/koinos-docs/docs/nodes/rpc-node.md

 The `10r/s` rate, `burst=20`, `1m` body limit, and timeout values are conservative starting controls, not universal capacity recommendations.
-Load-test the intended methods and payload sizes on a staging host, monitor queue and node saturation, and change them only from measured evidence.
+Load-test the intended methods and payload sizes on a test server, monitor queue and node saturation, and change them only from measured evidence.

 Enable and validate the site before reloading: